BackGroundSignal/BackGroundSignal/README.md

 - 👀 I’m interested in websites and apps
 - 🌱 I’m currently learning javascript, python, html, css
 - 💞️ I’m looking to collaborate on nothing I dont trust yall lmao
-- 📫 How to reach me Discord : BackGroundSignal#9048 i dont even check my email
+- 📫 How to reach me : dont

 <!---
 BackGroundSignal/BackGroundSignal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.